StevenPate/bookshelves.dev/src/content/shelves/books-i-have-enjoyed-in-2022.md

     title: "A Tidal Oddyssey"
     description: |
       As I began trying to wrap my head around the crazy, new-to-me world of tide pools on the coasts of the Olympic Peninsula, a book that kept coming up in every list and bibliography was __Between Pacific Tides__ by Edward F. Rickets and Jack Calvin.
 This isn't that book.
 But while I was still waiting for it to be available at the library when I saw [a post by the Well-read Naturalist](https://www.wellreadnaturalist.com/2022/06/a-tidal-odyssey/) about __this__ book, an account of how that groundbreaking work on Pacific marine ecology came into being.
-  - ISBN: '9780295990620'
-    description: Another book picked up on the shelves of Port Book and News, offering some historical perspective on how the evolving conflict between people who live and work in communities reliant on resource extraction and growing numbers of people who see the protection of endangered animals and disappearing, fragile ecosystems to be of great value.
-    details: false
   - ISBN: '9781250217288'
     description: "I needed something quick that would feel good to read, and TJ Kulne's YA Fantasy tale of a mysterious oprhanage  and a by-the-book child welfare case